-Running Annual Average (RAA) - The average of four consecutive quarter of data.
+Running Annual Average (RAA) - The average of four consecutive quarters of data.

-Maximum Residual Disinfectant Level (MRDL) -- The highest level of a disinfectant (chlorine, chloramines, chlorine dioxide) allowed in drinking water.
+Maximum Residual Disinfectant Level (MRDL) -- The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG) -- The level of a drinking water disinfectant (chlorine, chloramines, chlorine dioxide) below which there is no known expected risk to health.

-MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+Maximum Residual Disinfectant Level Goal (MRDLG) -- The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.